vacp2p/rfc/content/docs/rfcs/20/README.md

 - Public Key Broadcast: `/eth-dm/1/public-key/json`,
 - Direct Message: `/eth-dm/1/direct-message/json`.

-This specification explains the Ethereum Direct Message protocol which enables a peer to send a direct message to another peer using the Waku v2 network, and the peer's Ethereum address.
+This specification explains the Toy Ethereum Direct Message protocol which enables a peer to send a direct message to another peer using the Waku v2 network, and the peer's Ethereum address.